liuboyao16/test/README.md

 <img src="https://github.com/liuboyao16/test/blob/main/examples/dy019253_pho.jpg" width="600">

-When interpolating the data, try to keep the range of the query points within the range of sample points.
+When interpolating the data, try to keep the range of the query points within the range of data points.
 For example, don't make `'intpI'` be `0:0.001:100` if `meas.ibase` is only from 0 A to 10 A. If not, there can be significant distortion in the generated spectrum.